-After a person dies and the millennium is complete, judgment will take place and humans will be assigned to one of three kingdoms of glory for eternity.
+After a person dies and the millennium is complete, judgment will take place and all humans will be assigned to one of three kingdoms of glory for eternity.
 Those kingdoms are the celestial, the terrestrial, and the telestial kingdoms.

-This is compared in D&C 76 to the
+The lowest kingdom is compared in D&C 76 to the

 glory is that of the lesser, even as the glory of the stars differs from that of the glory of the moon in the firmament.
 These are they who received not the gospel of Christ, neither the testimony of Jesus.
 These are they who deny not the Holy Spirit.
 These are they who are thrust down to hell.

 This is the place where carnal, worldly people will reside, according to tenth President Joseph Fielding Smith:

 The inhabitants of the telestial kingdom, who have been the unclean, the liars and filthy of the earth, will not be resurrected until the close of the millennium.
 (D. and C. 88:101-102; Rev. 20:4-6; 22:15.)
 When they are released from the prison and prepared to enter their glories, they will gladly bow the knee and confess Jesus Christ, as will all the other of the children of God, but this does not imply that they are entitled to receive all the blessings and ordinances of the Gospel (Church History and Modern Revelation, 1953, 1:290).

 A church manual provides more detail: